sb-ai-lab/Stalactite/docs/quickstart.rst

     master:
       container_host: <master_host_public_ip>

-Nevertheless, the paths on different machines differ, therefore, paths to data and reports folders must be changed:
+Nevertheless, the paths on different machines can differ, therefore, if you saved your data in different from ``vfl-benchmark/data`` folder, than duplicate the configuration files and change the following fields accordingly:

 .. code-block:: yaml

     common:
-      # Here you should pass the full path to the reports folder
+      # Here you should pass new custom path to the reports folder
       reports_export_folder: "../vfl-benchmark/reports"

     data:
-      # Here you should pass the full path to the folder containing the dataset
+      # Here you should pass host-specific paths to the datasets
       host_path_data_dir: "../vfl_multilabel_sber_sample10000_parts2"

 After you configure the machines, you can use the helper script which launches master and members via ssh: